French Drains 101: How Well-Placed Trenches and Pipes Can Keep Your Property Dry

 Things with “French” in the title are usually fancy, right?
 Poodles, perfume, pastries.
-But a French drain is nothing more than a ditch in the ground, inset with a perforated pipe under a layer of gravel.
-That pipe funnels storm water away from where you don’t want it—along the foundation, for example—and deposits that water in a more desirable place, such as the municipal storm drain or a backyard rain barrel.
+But a French drain is nothing more than a ditch in sloped ground, inset with a perforated drain pipe under a layer of gravel.
+That pipe funnels storm water away from where you don’t want it—along the foundation, for example—and deposits that water in a more desirable place, such as the municipal storm drain or an underground rain barrel or cistern.

 Whereas gutters collect precipitation as it runs off the roof, French drains manage water at ground level.
 Let’s say that after a rainstorm, water tends to pool in a particular low spot on your property.
 Rerouting the flow of water with a French drain would alleviate that problem.

 A French drain also provides a solution for “wet” basements, or basements in which water presses against the foundation and gradually leaks through.
 With a French drain, however, water near the foundation can be rerouted and deposited elsewhere.